lterzi/McRadar/README.md

 ## Publications related to McRadar:
 - DDA look-up tables can be found here: https://doi.org/10.5281/zenodo.16792943
+- More information can be found here: https://egusphere.copernicus.org/preprints/2025/egusphere-2025-3910/

 ## More information:
-Please have a look at the examples provided in the examples folder.
-Further, this project will be published, and more information can be found in that publication.
+Please have a look at the examples provided in the examples folder